SamWindell/Signet/docs/usage.md

 ## convert
 ### Description:
-Convert: converts the file format, bit-depth or sample rate.
+Converts the file format, bit-depth or sample rate.
 Features a high quality resampling algorithm.
 This command has subcommands; it requires at least one of sample-rate, bit-depth or file-format to be specified.

 ### Usage:
   `convert` `[OPTIONS]` `COMMAND`